 - 1. Click 3.Install NVIDIA VGA Driver > Yes. - 2.
 Click AGREE AND CONTINUE (button) to accept the terms of the license agreement. - 3.
 Click Next. - 4.
-Click the Close to complete the installation. - 5.
+Click Restart Now to restart the computer. - 5.
 After all the drivers have been installed (an internet connection is required) run the NVIDIA GeForce Experience by clicking the desktop icon (or App). - 6.
 Restart the computer and run the application again after restart.